 As shown, the riskier portfolios in March 2000 (those with 60% or more in equity such as Diversified 70 or 80, etc.) did not offer much additional expected return above the more conservative portfolios, but they were expected to have much higher volatility.
-In contrast, the efficient frontier from March 2009 was much steeper, meaning that the expected return for riskier portfolios was much higher than that of conservative portfolios.
+In contrast, the efficient frontier from March 2009 was much steeper, meaning that the expected return for riskier portfolios.
 In other words, the equity risk premium was much higher at the time, as investors required a higher return to take on more risk.